Explainer: U.S. Treasury pushes Russia towards default: What next?

 Some analysts, as well as Russia's finance ministry, see this as the payment having been fulfilled.

-Creditors said on Wednesday the cash due on the 27th is yet to arrive in their bank accounts.
-However, Russia also has a 30-day grace period after May 27 to make the payment.
+Russia has a 30-day grace period after May 27 to make the payment.

 WHAT ARE THE NEXT PAYMENTS?